Rylith/TouchpadTestV2/README.md

 ## Description of features

 The following describes the different way to control the cursor when you reach the edge of the watch.
-It could be change dynamically with the option interface.
+It could be change dynamically with the option interface

- - "Accroissement Quadratique" :
+ - "Accroissement Quadratique" : The distance is calculated with the difference between the origin angle (angle when the system enter in "Border mode") and the current angle.
+More you open the angle, more the next movement will be big
  - "Vitesse  = f(angle)" : An angle increase is reflected by an increase of the speed.
-If the speed is not equal to 0, the cursor moves alone, without any user interactions with the watch.
+If the speed is not equal to 0, the cursor moves alone, without any user interactions on the watch
- - "Blocage avant" : More you stay in border mode, more the cursor moves fast.
-(The function is actually ln(delta_t + 1)). delta_t is the difference between the current time and the time when system enters in "Border Mode".
+ - "Blocage avant" : More you stay in border mode, more the cursor moves fast. ( The function is actually ln(delta_t + 1) ). 'delta_t' is the difference between the current time and the time when system enters in "Border Mode"
  - "Mapping direct angle -> déplacement" : The distance is calculated with the difference between the current angle and the previous one.
  - A drag and drop application can be launched.
 Allow the user to take pictures from an explorer and drop them into the application in order to test the different features.
- - Adjust the area to enter in "Border Mode"(in % of watch screen)
+ - Adjusts the area to enter in "Border Mode"(in % of watch screen)
+ - Adjusts the time to wait to enter in "Border Mode"
+ - Adjusts the speed with the time between two moves with "Vitesse  = f(angle)" and "Blocage avant" features
- - To controle speed and sensibility in "Border Mode" you can adjust a coefficient that divide the calculated angle.
+ - To controle speed and sensibility in "Border Mode" you can adjust a coefficient that divide the calculated angle
- - Allow a preview mode (enable by default) with different informations to draw.
-This mode draw information about the next position of cursor in "Border Mode" instead of move it.
-Drag outside the edge area valid the movement.
-Double click to remove it.
+ - Allows a preview mode (enable by default) with different informations to draw.
+This mode draws informations about the next position of cursor in "Border Mode" instead of moving it.
+Drag outside the edge area valids the movement.
+Double click to remove it

 ## Edit the application